How to perform Integration Testing in ASP.NET Core

 }

-I will strongly recommend you to have a look to my tutorial called How to use Moq and xUnit for Unit Testing Controllers in ASP.NET Core to look for the procedure of creating the in-memory database in Entity Framework Core.
+I will strongly recommend you to have a look to my tutorial called How to use Moq and xUnit for Unit Testing Controllers in ASP.NET Core, to understand the procedure of creating the in-memory database in Entity Framework Core.

-If you know how to create in-memory database then simply download the source codes for this tutorial, download link is given at the end.
+If you know how to create in-memory database then simply download the source codes for this tutorial, download link is given at the top.

 Creating Test Server with WebApplicationFactory<T> class

 I will create an In-Memory Test Server against whom the Integration Tests will be performed.
-Test server is created with the help of WebApplicationFactory <T> class of the Microsoft.AspNetCore.Mvc.Testing package.
-Here “T” is the entry point which is usually the Startup.cs class of the project being tested.
+Test server is created with the help of WebApplicationFactory<T> class of the Microsoft.AspNetCore.Mvc.Testing package.
+Here “T” is the entry point which is usually the Program.cs class of the project being tested.

 using Microsoft.AspNetCore.Hosting;